andrewn6/andrewnijmeh.net/src/.github/README.md

-This is my portfolio website, built with @PinneappleRind a really good frontend dev.
+This is my portfolio website, built with @PineappleRind (A great frontend dev).
-You can check out my website here: it has all my social-media services i use and more!
+You can check out my website here.
+It has all my social media services I use and more!
 - [website](http://andrew.nijmeh.net/)